RomeCrockettt/CSC102/README.md

 # CSC102
-To Mrs. Crusoe: if anything seems to be missing please send me a message!
+To Ms. Crusoe: if anything seems to be missing please send me a message!